sghall/react-quickie-controls/README.md

 You get the idea.

-Currently, this package exports these three react hooks...
+Currently, this package exports these three React hooks...

 ```js
 import {